Public tendering rules

 Competing for a public tender – your rights

-If your company, organisation or institution is established in the EU, you have the right to compete for a public tender in any EU country.
+If your company, organisation or institution is established in the EU (In this case, the 28 EU member states + Iceland, Norway and Liechtenstein.), you have the right to compete for a public tender in any EU country.
 You have the right to:

 - compete for a public tender in another EU country without discrimination